 In addition, Joseph Richert served as chairman of the Provider Council's Government Relations Council from 1997-98, and as a member of the national BIA Dispute Resolution Council.
 Joe also served as the Chairman of the Michigan Brain Injury Association, a non-profit agency dedicated to enhancing the lives of persons with brain injury, from 1999-2001 for which he received national honors– the 2001 State Association Assembly Leadership Award of Excellence by the Brain Injury Association of America.
 In the fall of 2003, Joe shifted his involvement with the BIA to the national front, when he was elected to the Board of Directors for the Brain Injury Association of America which he served until 2011.
-Joe also served as the Chairman for the Brain Injury Association of America.
+Joe also served as the Chairman for the Brain Injury Association of America from 2007 - 2010.

 In 2003, founders Dr. Joseph and Mrs. Jean Richert were recognized with the Legacy Society Community Service and Leadership Award from the Brain Injury Association of Michigan.
-“Doc and Jean,” as they are affectionately known, were honored for their leadership and commitment to persons with brain injuries and their families.
+“Doc and Jean,” as they were affectionately known, were honored for their leadership and commitment to persons with brain injuries and their families.
 Presented by the Brain Injury Association of Michigan, the annual Legacy Society Award honors individuals who have contributed to the brain injury field, or have worked to improve the lives of persons with brain injury and their families.
-The BIA of Michigan bestowed this same Legacy Society honor on President & CEO Joe Richert just three years later in March of 2006 with the Professional Clinical Leadership Award and on Children's Services Director Peggy Allen Bock, Executive Director of Business Development, who received the Community Leadership Award in 2008, and Jack Richert, Vice President & Director of Referral and Admissions, who will receive the Community Service and Leadership Award in April 2018.
+The BIA of Michigan bestowed this same Legacy Society honor on President & CEO Joe Richert just three years later in March of 2006 with the Professional Clinical Leadership Award.
+Other Legacy Award recipients from Special Tree include Peggy Allen Bock, Executive Director of Business Development, who received the Community Leadership Award in 2008, and Jack Richert, Vice President & Director of Referral and Admissions, who will receive the Community Service and Leadership Award in April 2018.

 Special Tree continues its organizational commitment to both the BIA and MBIPC through strong financial and non-financial support and leadership.
 With many leaders and staff heavily involved professional and legislative organizations, we also maintain a strong position of advocacy for persons with brain injury, spinal cord injury, and other disabilities.